 4. Players who are competing for the first time.

 Gladiator Tennis has many players at our lower skill levels who are trying out competitive tennis for the first time.
 Maybe you have taken lessons for awhile and you want to see what you’re made of in real competition.

 We play at public courts all over Chicagoland and St. Louis.
 When you sign up, you choose one of these locations as your “Home Court”, and play 3 or 4 of your 7 matches there.
 The other 3 or 4 matches on your schedule are at your opponent’s home court, which is almost always no more than 20 minutes away from yours.

 There is no set day and time when matches are played.
 Match times are arranged by both players when it is most convenient for them.
 Any of the 7 matches can be played ahead of schedule, as long as they are not played past the Score Reporting Deadline for each week.
 There is a 2 week window for each match to be played, and all 7 matches of each season are played in an 8 week time frame.

 How many play in Gladiator Tennis?

 In 2007, Gladiator Tennis began in Chicagoland with only 50 players.
-It has grown to over 1400 players in 2017, with an average of 750 singles players, 250 doubles players, and 150 mixed doubles players per season.
-150 players played in St. Louis.
-In 2018, a new league will be starting in Charlotte, North Carolina.
+It has grown to over 2400 players in 2023, with an average of 880 singles players, 400 doubles players, and 170 mixed doubles players per season.
+200+ players played in St. Louis.